Watering raised beds – what you need to know!

 There are numerous methods for watering raised beds, which can be chosen depending on the needs of the plants and personal requirements and preferences.

-Watering can
+watering can

-Spray irrigation for raised beds
+spray irrigation for raised beds

-Drip irrigation for raised beds
+drip irrigation for raised beds

 6 professional watering tips for your raised bed